Sores in Nose: 15 Causes & How to Treat Them

 The Herpes simplex virus can lead to the appearance of sores on the inside and outside of the nose.
 Herpes sores usually look like small fluid-filled blisters, that release a clear liquid when ruptured.
 When it spreads, the liquid can transmit the virus to other parts of the body, resulting in herpes blisters in other parts of the body.

-What to do: You should avoid rupturing and even touching these blisters.
+How to treat: You should avoid rupturing and even touching these blisters.
 You can see a doctor for treatment, which usually involves the use of oral or topical antivirals.
 Read more about the cold sore medicine your doctor may prescribe.

 14. Non-bullous impetigo